Faecal calprotectin

 Also called: calprotectin test, stool calprotectin

 Faecal calprotectin is a protein released by white blood cells (neutrophils) that lines an inflamed gut.
 Measuring it in a stool sample distinguishes inflammatory bowel disease (Crohn's, ulcerative colitis) from functional bowel disorders like IBS.
-It is the standard NHS first test when bowel symptoms suggest possible inflammation.
+On the NHS it is recommended to help tell inflammatory bowel disease apart from IBS when specialist assessment is being considered and cancer is not suspected.
 Low result reassures; high result triggers a gastroenterology referral.

 How it works